The governance framework describes the different actors in the network:

 The Technical Committee provides technical guidance to the network and also fast-tracks any urgent technical proposals.

 The Governing Council is responsible for ensuring the optimal performance of the network.
 It does so by proposing source code upgrades, enforcing and upgrading the governance framework, selecting the Technical Committee, rewarding good actors and punishing bad actors, and allocating the Treasury.
-In the early life of the network, the Governing Council will also act as Nominator in the sense that it will decide who can be a validator.

 The network will periodically emit tokens for about 25 years with a decreasing number each year to incentivize early participation.
-These tokens are called emission rewards are distributed among the validators and the Treasury.
+These tokens are called emission rewards and are distributed among the validators and the Treasury.
 Sixty percent of the emission rewards and the penalties applied to bad actors will go to the Treasury.
 The Treasury will fund the ongoing development and maintenance of the network.
-It also rewards efforts to increase network adoption such as; building apps using the Dock SDK, writing tutorials, implementing the client SDK in other languages, etc. In the beginning, the Treasury is controlled by the Dock Association Council who will vote before any funds can be withdrawn.
+It also rewards efforts to increase network adoption such as; building apps using the Dock SDK, writing tutorials, implementing the client SDK in other languages, etc. The Treasury is controlled by the Dock Association Council who will vote before any funds can be withdrawn.